logo ninjaRemap

 Recalibrating the MAF sensor in the ECU involves rescaling the MAF transfer function (the voltage-to-airflow table) to match the characteristics of the new, larger MAF sensor.
 Here are the steps involved:

-1. Obtain the New MAF Sensor's Specifications: Make sure to gather the voltage-to-airflow characteristics (usually provided by the manufacturer).
+1. Obtain the New MAF Sensor's Specifications (data chart and spec): Make sure to gather the voltage to airflow characteristics (usually provided by the manufacturer).

 2. Calculate the Scaling Factor: You need to calculate how much more airflow the new MAF can handle compared to the old MAF.
 This is determined by using the formula...